Prosecutor: Texarkana police's fatal shooting of man justified

 The letter describes Crowson as repeatedly threatening to kill as he "rapidly advanced" toward officers, ignoring commands from them to "back up."

-According to Black's letter, Crowson was within arms length of police when he was shot.
+According to Black's letter, Crowson was within arm's length of the officers when he was shot.

 Bennett said she agrees with the findings and that the officers involved will return to full duty.